Kishor6941/react-unit-test-jest-RTL/README.md

  - findAllBy
 - Returns a promise which resolves to an array of elements when any elements are found which match the given query
 - The promise is rejected if no elements are found after a default timeout of 1000ms

+- User Interactions
+  - A click using a mouse or a keypress using a keyboard
+  - Software has to respond to such interactions
+  - Tests should ensure the interactions are handled as expected

+    - user-event
+       - A companion library for Testing Library that simulates user interactions by dispatching the events that would happen if the interaction took place in a brower.
+       - It is the recommended way to test user interactions with RTL

+  - fireEvent vs user-event
+       - fireEvent is a method from RTL which is used to dispatch DOM events
+       - user-event simulates full interactions, which may fire multiple events and do additional checks along the way For example, we can dispatch the change event on an input field using fireEvent
+       - when a user types into a text box, the element has to be focused, and then keyboard and input events are fired and the selection and value on the element are manipulated as they type
+       - user-event allows you to describe a user interaction instead of a concrete event.
+It adds visibility and intractability checks along the way and manipulates the DOM just like a user interaction in the browser would.
+It factors in that the browser e.g wouldn't let a user click  hidden element or type in a disabled text box.